 If you would like to look at available remote jobs for nurse practitioners, check out The Remote Nurse Job Board!
 There are currently over 400 remote jobs listed, so check out the link for more information!

-If you would like to learn how to start your own business as an online coach/consultant, then check out Maggie Berghoff’s free training: Transitioning From A Burned Out NP To A Successful Online Coach Or Consultant.
+If you would like to learn how to start your own business as an online coach/consultant, then check out Maggie Berghoff’s free training: From Dream to Profit: An Exact Roadmap To Building A Wildly Successful Online Health Business.
 Maggie is a formerly burned-out nurse practitioner who took control of her life and time to improve her work-life balance.
 Maggie now teaches healthcare providers how to do the same!

 **Full disclosure, if you purchase a program from The Remote Nurse or Maggie Berghoff, I do make a small commission.
 This is at no extra cost to you!
 But it does help me to continue to run The Burned-out Nurse Practitioner to provide information for overcoming nurse practitioner burnout!